gidztech/docker-chromium/README.md

 ### dockerSetChromiumConfig

-Function which is used to configuration of chromium, before when we run it by ``dockerRunChromium`` function.
+Function which is used for the configuration of Chromium, before running it with ``dockerRunChromium``.

 ##### Example of usage